-And even if you’re not sure you would be a great fit for a specific job, read through the job description very carefully and find those qualities that you already possess.
-Even if you don’t meet all of the other desired qualities of an applicant, use your cover letter to demonstrate your proficiency in the ones you do possess, and state your willingness to learn and develop other skills.
+And even if you’re not sure you would be a great fit for a specific job, read through the job description very carefully and identify the qualities that you already possess.
+Even if you don’t meet all of the desired qualities listed in the posting, use your cover letter to demonstrate your proficiency in the ones you do possess, and state your willingness to learn and develop other skills.

-Because these are jobs for students, they are all intended to teach you something about a field of work, and many employers are just as interested in your professional development as you are.
-So, by showing your desire to learn in your application, you’re telling the employer that you want to gain skills through this job and have the resolve to do so.
+Because Work Learn positions are jobs for students, they are all intended to teach you something about a field of work—and many employers are just as interested in your professional development as you are.
+So by showing your desire to learn in your application, you’re telling the employer that you want to gain skills through this job and have the resolve to do so.

 Know that even if you’re unsure of your skills, there are ways to frame your experiences to make them relevant to the job.
 It’s all about having confidence in yourself—although I know that can be hard sometimes.
-There are jobs out there that will be a good fit for you, even if you’re more on the shy side, or don’t have the most job experience already.
+There are jobs out there that will be a good fit for you, even if you’re more on the shy side, or don’t have a lot of work experience.
 So...

-If you don’t hear back from jobs this time, or if you do have an interview but it doesn’t work out, don’t be too hard on yourself.
+If you don’t hear back from the jobs you apply for this time, or if you do land an interview but it doesn’t work out, don’t be too hard on yourself.
 Instead, be proactive by seeking out your peers who were successful in finding a job, and ask them what the process was like for them.
-They will most likely have some great advice for you that will help the next time these applications come around.
+They'll most likely have some great advice for you that will help the next time these applications come around.

 The Centre for Student Involvement & Careers offers a number of online career resources for job search, interviewing tips, and more.
 You can also attend career events and workshops or register for a career advising appointment.